Table of Contents

 Practical Steps:

-Prepare Your Case: Be ready to explain why you deserve a higher salary.
-Highlight your accomplishments, skills, and the value you bring to the organization.
+• Build Your Case: Highlight your accomplishments, skills, and the value you bring to the organization.

 6. Talk with Your Manager About Your Career Goals